 Description and clinical use

-Several versions of this questionnaire have been designed to assess Overactive bladder and the related QoL.
+Several versions of this questionnaire have been designed to assess overactive bladder and the related QoL.
 The OAB-q is a 33-item module, specifically designed to assess the impact of OAB symptoms on QoL (62, 63).
 The OAB-q consists of a Symptom Bother scale and four QoL subscales (Coping, Concern, Sleep, and Social Interaction).
 All scale scores are transformed to a 0- to 100-point scale with higher Symptom Bother scores indicating greater symptom severity and lower QoL subscale scores indicating greater impact.

 This instrument has been simplified in a short form (OABq-SF): The 8-item symptom bother scale of the OAB-q was reduced to 6 items, and the 25-item HRQoL scale of the OAB-q was reduced to 13 items (64).
 It has been adopted by the ICIQ committee as the questionnaire module for OAB (ICIQ-OABqol-Over Active Bladder QoL).
 This module is considered as a brief and robust tool to assess the impact of symptoms of OAB on QoL and outcome of treatment.